The Best Food Stocks to Watch in 2024

 This is a US organic supermarket chain that has grown rapidly since its inception 20 years ago.
 Sprouts is headquartered in Phoenix, Arizona and is one of the largest specialty retailers of fresh, natural and organic foods.
 The company employs about 31,000 people and operates about 380 stores in 23 states nationwide.

-Tradable as a CFD on Admirals.
+Tradable as a CFD on Admiral Markets.

 Organic Food Stock #2: United Natural Foods Inc (UNFI)